Te Hoiere Restoration: Forestry Riparian Trials in OneFortyOne New Zealand’s Tinline block

 Each manual planting trial has 2 x rows of mixed Manuka and Kanuka as species ‘upalatable’ to ungulates and a further 2 x rows of mixed species common to the Tinline area (10 species, 5 plugs of each species in each row.
 This is to look at species palatability and susceptibility to grazing in an open environment.

-Drone spryaing is regular spaced chemcial spots (where no existing native vegetation is present).
+Drone spraying is regular spaced chemical spots (where no existing native vegetation is present).
 Drone seed application is broadcast across the whole trial area.
 This is to look at native establishment with and without chemical assistance.

 Each of the 15 trial areas has 2 x PSPs established within the boundaries.
 A 5mx5m ‘open’ plot and a 5m x 5m deer fenced ‘exclusion’ plot.
 This is to look at the effect of uncontrolled browsing vs full exclusion across the range of trials.
 Ecological assessments and measurements are being undertaken 3 monthly until trial completion.